eigenbom/lua-geo2d/readme.md

 ## Visual Example

-The example demonstrates some of the pairwise intersection tests between shapes.
+This image demonstrates some of the pairwise intersection tests between shapes.
+This [thread](https://x.com/eigenbom/status/1703550676457189483?s=20) also demonstrates some of the library functions.

 ![Image](intersections.png)